-The Final Determination from Ofgem provides the Company with a proposed total base expenditure of £2.4bn, an uplift of over 34% on the equivalent period in RIIO-ED1, including potential additional investment opportunities of up to £0.4bn over the period through uncertainty mechanisms and reopeners.
+The Final Determination from Ofgem has provided the Company with a proposed total base expenditure of £3.6bn over the RIIO-ED2 period, an uplift of over 22% on the equivalent period in RIIO-ED1, including potential additional investment opportunities of up to £0.7bn over the period through uncertainty and other volume driver mechanisms.
+This will include investment to satisfy new demand and generation growth.